 Elective students working at one of our hospitals may be able to take part in outreach programmes, which are organised by the hospital.
 These programmes take place on a monthly or bi-monthly basis outside of the rainy season (June to September) and offer free health checks and basic medication to suburban or remote communities in Nepal.

 Elective students working in Chitwan may have the opportunity to visit local schools to lead health and hygiene classes.

 Medicine Electives students looking to volunteer in Nepal should speak at least intermediate English.

-While undertaking your Medicine Elective in Nepal you will live with a local host family or in a hostel (depending on your placement).
+While undertaking your Medicine Elective in Nepal you will live with a local host family.
 When you aren't at work there is plenty to keep you occupied in Kathmandu or Chitwan.
 The surrounding areas are fantastic for hiking or cycling, and you can take part in a number of adventure sports.
 Projects Abroad staff and volunteers are always around too, in case you require some company that reminds you of home!